MichaelB7/Kohai-Chess/README.md

 # Kohai-Chess
-UCI Chess Engine, a derivative Senpai 1.0
+UCI Chess Engine, a derivative of Senpai 1.0

 Kōhai 1.0 Copyright (C) 2016 by Fabien Letouzey and Michael Byrne.